 Sunday Mostly sunny.
 Patchy fog early this morning.
 Slight (20%) chance of a shower north of Weipa, near zero chance elsewhere.
 Winds E 15 to 25 km/h becoming light in the late evening.
 Daytime maximum temperatures in the low 30s.

 Monday Mostly sunny.
 Patchy fog in the west in the early morning.
 Light winds becoming E/SE 15 to 25 km/h in the morning.

-Tuesday Partly cloudy.
-Slight (20%) chance of a shower north of Weipa, near zero chance elsewhere.
-Light winds becoming E/SE 20 to 30 km/h in the morning.
+Tuesday Mostly sunny.
+Slight (30%) chance of a shower north of Weipa, most likely in the morning and afternoon.
+Near zero chance of rain elsewhere.
+Light winds becoming E/SE 20 to 30 km/h during the morning.